Dariasteam/JSON-cpp/docs/manual_doc.md

 ```
 The purpose of this is to create a 'dictionary' of derived pointer-used classes so when the serialization reach
 the situation of having to manage an A*, but knows it really contains a B*, can truly create a B. And how
 will know that?
-Well, json will say.
-Serializable pointers are stored as:
+Well, json will say. deprecated_serializable pointers are stored as:
 ```
 {
   "$classType" : "B",